OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/gsoc/project-ideas/index.md

 template: single-sidebar.html
 ---

-# OSL Project Ideas for GSoC 2025
+# OSL Project Ideas for GSoC 2026

+> - Note 1: This is a list of the projects we will propose for 2026.
+> - Note 2: The application for GSoC Mentoring Organization 2026 is not running
+>   yet.
+Stay Tunned!

-Welcome to the Open Science Labs (OSL) project ideas page for Google Summer of Code 2025.
+Welcome to the Open Science Labs (OSL) project ideas page for Google Summer of Code 2026.
 As an umbrella organization, OSL hosts links to the ideas pages of each member organization.
 You can explore these projects here.

 At OSL, we've assembled a selection of project ideas that not only embody our